stcarrez/ada-util/README.md

   - Feature #32: Custom log appender
   - Feature #36: Add HOTP algorithm
   - Feature #38: Allow to read stdout and stderr as separate streams when spawning a process
+  - Feature #40: Input stream reader to read parts from another stream
   - Fix #37: Support to build with -gnatW8

 ## Version 2.5.0  - Aug 2022